dahe-cvl/historian_dataset/README.md

 - [vhh_core](https://github.com/dahe-cvl/vhh_core) combines all of these programs for ease of use.

 ## Acknowledgements
 Visual History of the Holocaust: Rethinking Curation in the Digital Age.
-This project has received funding from the European Union’s Horizon 2020 research and innovation program under the Grant Agreement.
+This project has received funding from the EU’s Horizon 2020 research and innovation program under the Grant Agreement 822670.
+Special thanks to Jakob Zenzmaier (Key Researcher - Ludwig Boltzmann Institute for Digital History, Vienna).